 Publication and Ethics

-The Journal of Computer Adaptive Testing in Africa (JoCATiA) publishes high-quality open access peer-reviewed electronic journals designed to improve the science and practice of computerized adaptive testing (CAT), aimed at advancing the frontiers of computerised testing in Africa to the second generation of computer-based assessment and beyond.
-JoCATiA is designed to provide a platform for the researchers, academicians, professional, practitioners and students to impart and share knowledge in the form of high quality empirical and theoretical research papers, simulation studies and meta-analysis.
+The Journal of Computer Adaptive Testing in Africa (JoCATiA) publishes high-quality open access, peer-reviewed electronic journals designed to improve the science and practice of computerised adaptive testing (CAT), aimed at advancing the frontiers of computerised testing in Africa to the second generation of computer-based assessment and beyond.
+JoCATiA is designed to provide a platform for the researchers, academicians, professionals, practitioners, and students to impart and share knowledge in the form of high-quality empirical and theoretical research papers, simulation studies, and meta-analysis.
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Fair play